French Republicans under the July Monarchy: Republican ideology under the July Monarchy

 The republican movement in 1830 included not only supporters of the Republic but also socialists, Saint-Simonians, and Bonapartists.

-Following the February 1848 Revolution, which established the Second French Republic following over three decades of monarchy, many progressive Orléanists and Legitimistssupported the new republic, welcoming the fall of the July Monarchy.
+Following the February 1848 Revolution, which established the Second French Republic following over three decades of monarchy, many progressive Orléanists and Legitimists supported the new republic, welcoming the fall of the July Monarchy.
 Historian Maurice Agulhon termed them "Republicans of the day after," distinguishing them from "Republicans of the day before," who had long advocated for a republic.

 Louis-Napoléon Bonaparte's collaboration with monarchists during the Second Restoration ended the tentative alliance between Bonapartists and Republicans.
 This shift weakened the Napoleonic legend that had linked Napoleon I to the ideals of the French Revolution.

 Following the June 1848 events, the abandonment of a social republic caused a lasting split within the republican movement, dividing democratic-socialists, who supported a social republic, from moderates favoring a conservative republic.
 This ideological divide persisted into the Third Republic, where radicals and opportunists frequently clashed, particularly over colonial policy.